patrickdavey/caster/README.md

 I find watching technical videos a good way to learn.
 I wanted a way to have one place where I could manage all these videos, and a place to keep notes on what I've watched.
 I also wanted an excuse to play a bit with Elixir & Phoenix & Vuejs ;)

 Caster has built-in support for [Vimcasts](http://vimcasts.org) and custom youtube/vimeo files (using [youtube-dl](https://rg3.github.io/youtube-dl/)).
 Videos are downloaded locally, and then viewed using vlc.
-There's a simply modal for taking notes on what you're learning.
+There's a simple modal for taking notes on what you're learning.

 ## Installation